-The Cypriot passport currently ranks on the 15th place according to the Guide Passport Ranking Index.
-It provides visa-free access to 174 countries.
+The Cypriot passport is currently ranked 15th place on the Guide Passport Index.
+It provides visa-free access to 177 countries.
 With a high mobility score it is one of the highest-ranking passports in the world.
 Cypriot passport holders have visa-free access and visas on arrival to countries such as United Kingdom, United Arab Emirates, Japan and the entire European Union.
 This allows almost instant travel opportunities worldwide.
 Cypriot passport holders do however require a visa to enter about 52 destinations in the world.
 Some countries where a visa is required are China, India and the United States.

-The overall population is over 1.1 million people, making it one of the least populous countries in the European Union.
+The overall population is over 1,2 million people, making it one of the least populous countries in the European Union.
 The capital of the country is Nicosia, which is also the most populated city.
 It is followed by Limassol and Strovolos.
 The largest airport is Larnaca International Airport (LCA) with over 8.2 million annual passengers.
-The airport provides connections throughout Europe, the Middle East and Russia.
+The airport provides connections throughout Europe, the Middle East, and Russia.

 Cypriot culture has a far-reaching history, influenced by both Turkish and Greek origins.
 There is a multi-national mix and the Orthodox Religion is predominant.
 The official languages are Greek and Turkish.
-The legal system is a mix between English common and the civil law.
+The legal system is a mix of English common and civil law.
 The government type is a presidential republic.
-The chief of state and the head of government is the elect President Nikos Anastasiadis.
+The chief of state and the head of government is the elected President Nikos Anastasiadis.

-The official currency of the country is the Euro (EUR) with the current exchange rate being EUR 0.84 to the USD.
-The country has an open economy, generating a GDP of approximately $35.9 billion, which puts it at the lower end in the European Union.
-Its citizens have a per capita income of $41,572.
+The official currency of the country is the Euro (EUR) with the current exchange rate being EUR 0.91 to the USD.
+The country has an open economy, generating a GDP of approximately $35.9 billion, which puts it at the lower end of the European Union.
+Its citizens have a per capita income of $33,807.
 The GDP is mostly made up of the services sector.
-Tourism, real estate, shipping and finance are hereby the most important contributors accounting to over 80% of the GDP.
-Cypriot export goods includes citrus, vegetables, barley and olives.
+Tourism, real estate, shipping, and finance are hereby the most important contributors accounting for over 80% of the GDP.
+Cypriot export goods include citrus, vegetables, barley and olives.